 When it comes to musical instruments and electronic gadgets, where quality and durability often happen to be a top priority, the price can really influence a consumer’s shopping habits.
 For example, some may take low price tags to mean low quality.
 However, it really all comes down to the needs you’re looking to meet and what you want to use the monitors for.
 If you’re in search of something simple that can provide you with good sound quality for your home entertainment use, then most of the products on this list will do just fine

-Conclusion – Which one is the Best Studio Monitor under 100 Dollars?
+Conclusion – Which is the Best Monitor Speaker under 100 Dollars?

 Let us know in the comments about which Studio Monitor you go with!